 - day care settings for the elderly

-There are two major components to this program:
+There are three major components to this program:

 Program Costs are divided into 3 parts and are as follows: